proteantecs/mlrun/docs/runtimes/load-from-hub.md

 ![Hub](../_static/images/marketplace-ui.png)

-## Custom function hub
+## Custom hub
-You can create your own function hub, and connect it to MLRun.
+You can create your own hub, and connect it to MLRun.
 Then you can import functions (with their tags) from your custom hub.

 ### Create a custom hub